happycodefarm/serial2osc/README.md

 serial2osc is a simple cli utility written in C that read a stream of integers sent by an Arduino over a serial connection and redirect it to an Open Sound Control (OSC) client.

+serial2osc expect a serie of string formated intergers separated by a new-line character. eg : SerialPrintln(random(1000));

+All serial messages are redirected to the /serial/ osc path.

 Tested on Mac OS X, but should work on any POSIX system.